 The government-wide statements report information about the District Attorney as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net assets includes all of the government's assets and liabilities.
+The Statement of Net Position presents information on all Assets, Deferred Outflows of Resources, Liabilities, and Deferred Inflows of Resources with the difference reported as Net Position.
 All of the current year's revenues and expense are accounted for in the statement of activities regardless of when cash is received or paid.

-The two government-wide statements report the District Attorney's net assets and how they have changed.
-Net assets (the difference between the District Attorney's total assets and total liabilities) is one way to measure the District Attorney's financial health, or position.
+The two government-wide statements report the District Attorney's net position and how they have changed.
+Net position (the difference between the District Attorney's total assets and total liabilities) is one way to measure the District Attorney's financial health, or position.